-Luckily you can fight these unsightly pit stains on two fronts.
-Here, we’ll tell you how to remove sweat stains from your favorite clothes, as well as how to prevent them altogether by adjusting the products in your dopp kit.
+Luckily you can fight these unsightly pit stains.
+In this post, we’ll tell you what causes sweat stains in the first place, how to remove them from your favorite clothes, and how to prevent them altogether by adjusting the products in your dopp kit.
 Keep scrolling to find out the right way to reclaim your clothes and conquer sweat stains for good.

 What Causes Sweat Stains?

-Those annoying yellow pit stains on your t-shirts?
-They’re caused by a chemical reaction between your sweat and one or more ingredients in your antiperspirant, especially aluminum.
-They mix with proteins from your sweat and then bond to clothing, causing a build up that yellows over time.
+Armpit stains and sweat stains are one and the same.
+They're caused by a chemical reaction between the sweat from your armpits and the ingredients in your antiperspirant.
+Your sweat contains water, ammonia, urea, salts, and sugar.
+Those elements mix with one or more ingredients in your antiperspirant, in particular aluminum.
+The mix contains proteins that then bond to clothing, causing a build up that yellows or darkens over time.

 How to Get Sweat Stains Out of a White Shirt